mvolkmann/MyUnixEnv/notes/VueNotes.md

 Data values can be edited and the UI will update to show new values.

-The "Vuex" tab supports examining the contents of the Vuex store state.
+The "Vuex" tab supports examining the contents of the Vuex store state, if Vuex is being used.
 It also displays a list of committed mutations.
-Clicking a mutation displays the store state after the mutation is processed.
+Click a mutation name to display the store state after the mutation was processed.
+To update the UI to match that state, click the
+"Time Travel" link to the right of the mutation name.
-Clicking "Base State" displays the initial store store.
+Click "Base State" to display the initial store store.

-It is aware of Vuex and can display the contents of the store.

 ## VueX